pksms078-ai/Adaptive-Protein-Design-and-Optimization-APDO-/README.md

+The APDO framework demonstrates that adaptive optimization over simplified energy landscapes is sufficient to induce structured protein-like conformations, supporting the hypothesis that protein folding and design are fundamentally energy-driven processes rather than simulation-dependent phenomena.”
 # Adaptive-Protein-Design-and-Optimization-APDO-
 APDO is a groundbreaking protein engineering theory that leverages machine learning, molecular dynamics simulations, and quantum mechanics to design and optimize proteins with unprecedented accuracy and efficiency.
 This theory has the potential to revolutionize various fields, including medicine, agriculture, and biotechnology.
 # Adaptive Protein Design and Optimization (APDO)